Your digging level

 Description

-New wave is a pop-oriented, stylistically diverse movement that arose in the mid‑ to late 1970s as a lighter, more melodic broadening of punk culture.
+New wave is a broad, pop-oriented umbrella for styles that emerged in the mid-to-late 1970s as a sleeker, more melodic outgrowth of punk culture.

 Sources: Spotify, Wikipedia, Discogs, RYM, MB, user feedback and other online sources